 The Supplement Label Essential Oil Myth

-Think about it.
-You've likely heard of how supplement companies have been caught with undisclosed or impure ingredients in their products, right?
+Think about this--I'm sure you've heard about supplement companies being caught with undisclosed or impure ingredients in their products, right?
 Some of them are only selling RICE FLOUR masquerading as vitamins!

 The Supplement Facts Label sure didn't stand for purity there.